- Stay in simple cabin at the kennels

 No dog sledding experience is necessary, but you must love dogs and enjoy closely working with them in the daily life of the kennels.
 The huskies are friendly and affectionate!

 You should enjoy the simple life of the cabin and the outdoors and be prepared to live in a fairly remote area.
-You will be spending time in the company of your hosts during the day and at evening meals - if travelling as a solo traveller, you will have time to yourself when in the cabin.
+You will be spending time in the company of your hosts during the day and at evening meals and you will have time to yourselves when in the cabin.
+If travelling as a solo traveller, you will have time at the cabin by yourself in the evenings, etc, and should feel that this is something you will enjoy.

 There is no obligation to be involved in feeding and cleaning the dogs, etc, at the kennels beyond the minimum requirements of the activities, though this will normally be something guests wish to join in with and tasks can be physically demanding.